Frequently Asked Questions

 Are your plays meant to be performed by children, teens, adults, or a mixture?
 Does it matter what the age range of my cast is?

 Although the criteria vary from play to play (and from character to character), in general our dramas are easily adaptable to casts of different age ranges.
-Our longer plays, such as The Twelve Months of Christmas and Rejected, may be too heavy and require too much memorization for a very young cast, but both are quite manageable for young adults, even young teens.
+Our longer plays, such as The Twelve Months of Christmas and Christmas at The Three Bees, may be too heavy and require too much memorization for a very young cast, but both are quite manageable for young adults, even young teens.
 Some of the characters have been performed in past productions by cast members as young as twelve.
-Both plays are entirely suitable for performance by adults as well, as are Narrow Escape and Padlock Homes and the Case of the Missing Splinter.
+Both plays are entirely suitable for performance by adults as well, as are Rejected, Narrow Escape, and Padlock Homes and the Case of the Missing Splinter.
 Padlock Homes is quite flexible in this respect, short and light enough to be performed by children or teenagers, but equally fitting for a somewhat older cast.
 The Gift varies among its individual characters, with some roles more easily played by younger actors and others by older ones.
 You can look at the play’s character list for more details.
 Please contact us if you have specific questions.

 Can I read the whole script before I make up my mind whether to buy a play?